 In order to investigate the crime, a police officer will question the complainant, collect evidence from the crime scene, receive evidence obtained through the SANE exam (if sexually assaulted), and take a formal statement.
 The police will make all efforts to protect the anonymity of the complainant.

 In cases of sexual assault, a filed report to law enforcement is treated as an offense against the State.
 An attorney is assigned by the County Attorney's office.
 Assistance is also received by the Sioux County Victim Witness Coordinator, who will assist the complainant with information on legal rights, compensation, and support in all instances of physical abuse or stalking as well as sexual assault.

 Even if a complainant decides not to press criminal charges against the accused, they can still file a complaint with the College.
 This form of disciplinary process is not a legal proceeding and there are different standards for holding persons accountable. complainants or witnesses of such incidents may file either a verbal or written report to the vice president and chief administrative officer.
 If the alleged violator is an employee of the college, a verbal or written complaint may be filed with the director of human resources.

-Dordt College has the responsibility to provide an educational and community environment that is safe from physical assault, emotional abuse, and sexual intimidation.
+Dordt University has the responsibility to provide an educational and community environment that is safe from physical assault, emotional abuse, and sexual intimidation.